Choosing Between an Orangery and an Extension: What's Best for Your Home?

 Seal Inspection: Inspecting the seals around the glass panels prevents drafts and leaks that can lead to higher energy bills.
 Replacing worn or damaged seals promptly helps maintain the orangery’s energy efficiency and indoor comfort.

 Roofing Checks: Conducting annual roofing inspections helps identify any potential issues like leaks or damage before they become significant problems.
-Addressing small roofing issues promptly ensures that your orangery remains well-maintained and protected from the elements.
+Addressing small roofing issues promptly ensures your orangery remains well-maintained and protected from the elements.

-Regular Inspections: Conducting regular inspections helps identify early signs of structural stress or wear that could compromise the integrity of your extension.
+Regular Inspections: Conducting regular inspections helps identify early signs of structural stress or wear that could affect the integrity of your extension.
 Timely detection of issues allows for prompt repairs, ensuring the long-term durability and safety of the structure.

 Repaint or Re-Plaster: Over time, extensions may require periodic repainting or re-plastering to address natural settling or surface wear.
 This maintenance restores the appearance of the extension and helps protect the underlying materials from environmental factors.